MIGNUE/ign.github.io/about.md

 ### For the hungrier

 Most times, I'm a jack-of-all-trades.
-Other times, I hyper-fixate on learning one thing at a time.
-Sometimes I write, and other times people applaud me for giving them ideas.
+Other times, I hyperfocus on learning one thing at a time.
+People have convinced me I deliver great ideas.
+(I should begin patenting soon.)
 I'm an authorial speaker — meaning I'm the occasional killjoy, but most importantly...
 I'm capable of learning medicine!

 Sort of.

+Oh, forget it.
+I'd rather mess with technological gim-gams.

 I'm struggling right now, but trying my best to advance my career in the right direction.
 If you're the "guiding light" type of person, listen.

-Teach me like I'm an absorbent sponge that fits any mold you desire.
-Sometimes, I'll even do it for _free_.
+Teach me like I'm an absorbent sponge fit for doing great things.

 ## Quick credentials
 - Having written a minor opinion piece for Time Magazine in March 2018